-- dirspell If set, bash attempts spelling correction on directory names during word completion if the directory name initially supplied does not exist. - dotglob If set, bash includes filenames beginning with a '.' in the results of pathname expansion.
+dirspell If set, bash attempts spelling correction on directory names during word completion if the directory name initially supplied does not exist.

+dotglob If set, bash includes filenames beginning with a '.' in the results of pathname expansion.
+The filenames "." and ".." must always be matched explicitly, even if dotglob is set.

-exectail If set, a non-interactive shell will not exit if it cannot execute the file specified as an argument to the exec builtin command.
-An interactive shell does not exit if exec fails. expand\aliases extdebug
+execfail If set, a non-interactive shell will not exit if it cannot execute the file specified as an argument to the exec builtin command.
+An interactive shell does not exit if exec fails.